juampe/cardano-docker/README.md

 ```

 # Build using cache repo pre-compiled cardano binaries. ⌛
+This uses a pre-builded cardano binary created in the full build process "/cardano.tgz".

 From a ubuntu:groovy prepare for docker buildx multiarch environment
 At the moment, due to described qemu emulation problems, the container is built in the same architecture.